Introduction to Core ML conversion tool

 -

-the Core ML conversion tools is limited ; eg, TensorFlow is not supported ; but you can write your own conversion script
+the Core ML conversion tool is limited ; eg, TensorFlow is not supported ; but you can write your own conversion script

 -